 At First Bus, your safety is our top priority.
 In the wake of the evolving impacts of coronavirus, we are working with the Government and wider industry to ensure we are following the latest advice to keep you safe on our buses.

 Please bookmark this page for the latest updates.
-We are monitoring services and making adjustments where necessary to ensure key workers can make necessary journeys.
+We are monitoring services and making adjustments where necessary.

-There are currently no restrictions on passenger type and everyone is welcome on our buses if their journey is necessary, they follow government and First Bus guidance, and they are not feeling unwell.
+There are currently no restrictions on passenger type and everyone is welcome on our buses if they follow government and First Bus guidance, and they are not feeling unwell.
 Anyone who is suffering from coronavirus symptoms including a persistent cough or high temperature, should not travel, and should follow public health guidelines.

 With operators and customers working together we will provide a bus network, for those who need it, that is safe and allows everyone to complete their necessary journeys.

 What timetables changes are coming up?

 We are still operating our normal local bus network with restricted seating capacity of 50%.
 Several additional journeys have been added to the network at the busiest times.

 In addition to this and as a temporary measure, specific services that we operate on schooldays and which carry only a very small number of the general public, are being re-designated as ‘school children’ only services.
 There are different government guidelines for those services carrying specifically only school children aged 18 and under.
 These journeys for school children are in accordance with the guidelines set out by the Department for Transport for dedicated school bus journeys and can operate to almost their normal seating capacity, with no social distancing required.
 Although we strongly recommend and encourage students using these services to wear a face covering (unless they have an exemption), it is not mandatory.